Dr. Jeroen Everaars

 * Nature conservation

-* Entomology (ecology and biodiversity of butterflies, bees and beetles)
+* Entomology (ecology and biodiversity of bees, flies, butterflies and beetles)

 * Spatially explicit, individual based simulation models